Purchase the Day Trips Around Rochester book on Amazon

 Rochester Fringe Festival.
 The 12-day festival features a mix of over 600 free and ticketed shows across 30 venues throughout the city.
 The Spiegelgarden at One Fringe Place, at the corner of Main and Gibbs Streets, serves as the central hub, offering nightly movies, shows, food trucks, an outdoor and indoor bar, and the stunning Spiegeltent.
 The Fringe unites people who are open to fresh regional and international artistic experiences. rochesterfringe.com

 Clothesline Festival.
-The Memorial Art Gallery hosts this renowned two-day arts festival, and the gate fee includes museum admission.
+The Memorial Art Gallery hosts this renowned two-day arts festival, and the gate fee includes admission to the museum.
 500 University Avenue, mag.rochester.edu

 Naples Grape Festival.
 Set in the charming village of Naples, the two-day Naples Grape Festival celebrates local music, art, and food.
 The festival’s wine-tasting tent is a popular destination, featuring the finest regional wines, craft brewers, and distilleries.
 The World’s Greatest Grape Pie Contest is a must-see event.
-Unique to the Finger Lakes region, grape pies were created in the 1950s by Naples resident Irene Bouchard.
+Unique to the Finger Lakes region, grape pies were created in the 1950s by Irene Bouchard, a resident of Naples.
 Getting to the Naples Grape Festival can be hectic, as there is only one main thoroughfare in and out of the village.
 Plan to arrive before 11 a.m. to avoid heavy traffic.
-Parking is available at Hazlitt Red Cat Cellars, with a free shuttle bus to take attendees directly to the festival grounds at the Memorial Town Hall and Naples High School.
+Parking is available at Hazlitt Red Cat Cellars, with a complimentary shuttle bus to transport attendees directly to the festival grounds, located at the Memorial Town Hall and Naples High School.
 154 N. Main Street, Naples, Ontario County, naplesgrapefest.org

 National Buffalo Wing Festival.
 At Highmark Stadium, the home of the Buffalo Bills, enjoy this two-day festival celebrating Buffalo’s most famous invention and America’s favorite appetizer.
 Wingfest features dozens of local, regional, national, and international eateries serving captivating combinations of flavor and heat.
 You’ll find live music, chicken wing eating competitions, a celebrity sauce competition, bobbing for wings, and the United States Buffalo Wing Eating Championship.
 Orchard Park, buffalowing.com